 The Warriors put up three more scores in the sixth.
 Bridges reached base on a fielding error by the Linfield short stop and Gino Casini was able to score.
 Two consecutive singles by Connor Moore and Cody Weiss drove home two more runs.

 Linfield finally scored in the top of the seventh inning.
-Kramer Lindell (Jr., West Linn, Ore.) flied out to center field, allowing Tim Wilson (Jr., Redmond, Wash.) to cross home plate.
+Kramer Lindell (Sr., West Linn, Ore.) flied out to center field, allowing Tim Wilson to cross home plate.

-The final score of the game came in the eighth inning when Clayton Truex (Jr., Kirkland, Wash.) singled to center field to bring home Ryan Larson from third base.
+The final score of the game came in the eighth inning when Clayton Truex (Sr., Kirkland, Wash.) singled to center field to bring home Ryan Larson from third base.

 Robert Vaughn was charged with the loss after giving up seven hits and four runs in 5 2/3 innings.
 He threw seven strikeouts before being relieved by Spencer Crepeaux.